ubc/tabs-shortcode/readme.txt

 =I am using the twitter bootstrap framework how do I make sure that the tabs work with it.= The shortcode support the twitter bootstrap framework.
 `add_theme_support( 'tabs', 'twitter-bootstrap' );`

+= How can I contribute to this plugin =
+If you must ask.
+Checkout the source code at https://github.com/ubc/tabs-shortcode

+Feel free to submit pull requests.

 **note**: The twitter bootstrap framework doesn't use the jquery ui tab javascript.